-Affordable housing units provided according to this Section 23.58A.024 and restricted units
+Affordable housing units provided according to this Section 23.58A.024 and restricted units provided for any other reason, including but not limited to a property tax exemption or loans and grants, must be different units.

 10. ((Fees shall be paid by the applicant and owner of affordable housing to the Seattle Department of Construction and Inspections and the Office of Housing as specified under Section 22.900G.015.))
 The applicant for a project that includes bonus floor area according to this Section 23.58A.024 shall pay housing review fees according to Section 22.900G.015.